Carly07/Deeelish/README.md

 ## Credits

 ### Content
-•	All the recipes used within this site were sourced from [BBC Good Food](https://www.bbcgoodfood.com/).
+* All the recipes used within this site were sourced from [BBC Good Food](https://www.bbcgoodfood.com/).

-•	The text within the Tips section was taken from [BBC Good Food](https://www.bbcgoodfood.com/).
+* The text within the Tips section was taken from [BBC Good Food](https://www.bbcgoodfood.com/).

 ### Media
-•	The photographs used throughout this site were found on [Google Images](https://www.google.com/imghp?hl=en).
+* The photographs used throughout this site were found on [Google Images](https://www.google.com/imghp?hl=en).

-•	The videos contained within the Techniques Section were obtained from [YouTube](https://www.youtube.com/).
+* The videos contained within the Techniques Section were obtained from [YouTube](https://www.youtube.com/).

 ### Acknowledgements

 Small pieces of code have been copied from elsewhere, such as Materialize CSS.
-I have also made use of a number of websites in my pursuit to wire the all the functions necessary for this app, but particularly rticularly
+I have also made use of a number of websites in my pursuit to wire the all the functions necessary for this app, but particularly

 * [Stack Overlflow](https://stackoverflow.com/)
 * [W3School](https://www.w3schools.com/)
 * [tutorialspoint](https://www.tutorialspoint.com/flask/index.htm)
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/)

 Finally a special thanks to my mentor, Antonio Rodriguez, the tutors at Code Institute and the Stack community for their help and advice with this project.